Summer Newman: Reception

 King's performance received praise very early on.
 King ranked at number one on Zap2it's list of "Top 5 Soap Opera Newcomers".
 King was applauded for giving "a dose of much-need, angsty teen spirit".
 The article said King completely transformed the character from "a vapid, little nothing into a pretty little liar", and that King could easily hold her own up against acting veterans.
 Soap Opera Digest gave King's casting a "Thumbs Up!" and said that the decision was a "winning move".
 The magazine also applauded Bushman for her "adequate" portrayal of Summer, but said that King "blends the right amount of brooding teen angst and vulnerability to creat a compelling character" that can make viewers angry because of her decisions, but also makes viewers "sympathize with her".
 The magazine also thought King's skill as an actress made the transition "seamless".
 Max Ehrich, who portrays Fenmore, said Bushman's ousting was "bitter sweet" but noted that he also enjoyed working with King.
 King admitted that she has to "clarify that I'm not the character" to fans whenever Summer is being manipulative.
 Bailey's performance earned her the Young Artist Award for Best Performance in a Daytime TV Series - Young Actress beating Kings's performance in the role.
 King was also nominated for the Daytime Emmy Award for Outstanding Younger Actress in a Drama Series in 2013, losing out to Kristen Alderson before winning the following year, beating out Alderson, Linsey Godfrey, Kim Matula and Kelly Missal.

 Viewers have often questioned Summer's paternity.
 On March 21, 2013, Zap2it ran a poll asking fans if they believed Summer was an Abbott or a Newman, and an overwhelming 76% (1,928 voters) concluded that Summer was an Abbott.

+In 2024, Lanier was shortlisted for the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for her role as Summer.